boonebgorges/add-user-autocomplete/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0

-Enables autocomplete for the Add Existing User field at Dashboard > Users > Add New
+Enables autocomplete for the Add Existing User field at Dashboard > Users > Add New.
+Requires Multisite.

 == Description ==

-WordPress's Add Existing User field requires you to type the username or email address of an existing user.
+WordPress Multisite's Add Existing User field requires you to type the username or email address of an existing user.
 This plugin makes this job a bit easier, by adding autocomplete functionality to the Add Existing User box.
 It also allows you to add multiple users at a time.

 == Installation ==